pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-70/index.md

 ### Display richer diffs

 In 3.29.1 we have made a handful of improvements to how diffs are presented in the Pulumi CLI.
-These changes will improve the CLI experience by making it more clear what changes are being made.
+These changes will improve the CLI experience by making easier to see what changes are being made.
 Specifically, we have improved the following:

 * [Show rich diffs for JSON/YAML objects/arrays](https://github.com/pulumi/pulumi/issues/5831)

-  We now render the diff between the decoded JSON and YAML values rather than the diff between the text.
+  We now render the diff between the decoded JSON and YAML values rather than the diff between text values.
 This will make it a lot easier to see what has changed when managing resources that produce JSON or YAML strings.

 * [Render changes to text properties as diffs](https://github.com/pulumi/pulumi/issues/9136)